 The genus name comes from the Greek word ‘agauos’ meaning “admirable,“ and references to the plant’s very impressive spikes of flowers.

 The species ‘parryi,’ honors the 19th-century physician, botanist and plant collector Charles C. Parry.

 Size & Growth

-These plants grow to 2′ feet high and 3′ feet wide.
+Artichoke agave plants are compact growers reaching about 2′ feet tall and 3′ feet wide.
 Flower spikes grow to 30′ feet high and may branch 20′ or 30′ feet wide.

 Flowering & Fragrance